 We are inviting teen writers to tell us the story of Galahad through their own eyes.
 How can your unique experience as a teen in Boston connect the story of Sir Galahad — one of the most important stories in literature — with the lessons and expectations of today?

-The winner of this contest will have their work on display in the Abbey Room.
-You’ll be treated to an awards ceremony with your friends and family, and you’ll also take home a cash prize.
+The five winners of this contest will have their work on display in the Abbey Room.
+You’ll be treated to an awards ceremony with your friends and family, and you’ll also take home a $200 cash prize and custom journal.

 Read on for a summary of the story, some creative writing prompts, and guidelines and instructions for submitting your story.